jjvanzon/Circular-Language-Spec/constructs-drafts/ancestry-terms.md

 An object’s sub-objects and command are also called the object’s *members*.
 The parameters of a command can also be called *members* of the command.

 Other terms of family ties can be used just as well.
 Words such as cousins, siblings or uncle are allowed.
-Sibling would be objects that directly reside in the same parent:
+Sibling might be objects that directly reside in the same parent:

 ![](images/80.%20Ancestry%20Terms.002.png)